Is your lawn overgrown?

-Regular lawn mowing is an important part of keeping your grass healthy.
-Done wrong, and your grassy pride and joy could turn brown and unattractive.
+Consistent lawn mowing plays a vital role in maintaining the health of your grass.
+If done wrong, your grassy pride and joy could turn brown and unattractive.

 If that’s what you are looking at right now, don’t fret.
-We’ve got some tips to help get your lawn back to a more manageable height.
+Here are some tips to help get your overgrown lawn back to a more manageable height.

 The Rule of Thumb for Mowing